IBMStreams/streamsx.messagehub/README.md

 ## Documentation

 - [Toolkit reference](https://ibmstreams.github.io/streamsx.messagehub/docs/user/SPLDoc/) for latest and older versions.
-The reference includes details on ways to configure the toolkit to connect to the Event Streams servcie.
+The reference includes details on ways to configure the toolkit to connect to the Event Streams service.
 - Standard use cases for Consumers and Partitions can be found on the [overview page of the user documentation](https://ibmstreams.github.io/streamsx.messagehub/docs/user/overview/):

 ## Build